-- Not-for-profit agencies with 501(c) (3) incorporation that have experience providing persistent outreach, case management and/or behavioral health services to persons with mental illness. - Mental Health community-based applicants that are hospitals and able to demonstrate a commitment to building connections with community-based services to whom individuals will be linked to. - Community-based Behavioral Health Independent Practice Associations (BH IPA) which developed from the NYS Behavioral Health Care Collaborative (BHCC) project.
+- Not-for-profit agencies with 501(c) (3) incorporation, including county run, that have experience providing persistent outreach, case management and/or behavioral health services to persons with mental illness. - General hospitals designated pursuant to Section 9.39 of NYS mental hygiene law which are operated by state or local governments or voluntary agencies. - Community-based Behavioral Health Independent Practice Associations (BH IPA) which developed from the NYS Behavioral Health Care Collaborative (BHCC) project.